AdaoNatalino/AdaoNatalino/README.md

 My Pinned repos are the projects I built during my journey at Flatiron School, studying their Software Engineer course.

-Hit me up for any questions, suggestions, projects or connections!
+Hit me up for any questions, suggestions, projects or connections!!!

 📫 Get in touch with me: